 Some people feel as though they are either confused/curious about their gender, they don’t identify with their birth assigned gender and/or they feel as though their gender is more fluid than either/or.

 You Do Not need to prove your gender to me.
 I am not the judge of your life, only you are the expert of your own life.
 What I can do is: provide a safe place for you to explore these feelings and concerns and help you to find a better understanding of how you identify.
 Sometimes this involves exploring the opposite gender by dressing as your true gender full-time or part-time, coming out to your family, friends, employment and social circles, and perhaps eventually seeking hormone replacement therapy and/or surgery.
-I follow the World Professional Association for Transgender Health Standard of Care Version 7 recommendations WPATH (formally known as: Harry Benjamin International Gender Dysphoria Association).
+I follow the World Professional Association for Transgender Health Standard of Care Version 7 recommendations.
 I can provide the needed referral letter so you can begin your transition.
-Please note that I do charge $30/per 15 minutes for letters.
+Please note that I do charge $35/per 15 minutes for letters.
+Letters normally take 1-2 hours to develop.

 Some common terms and definitions: